alexsiracusa/DB-MQP/README.md

 ## To Run Backend
 1. Install `pipenv` globally, on mac do `sudo -H pip install -U pipenv`
 2. `cd backend` then `pipenv install`
-3to run the server use `pipenv run python manage.py runserver`
+3. to run the server use `pipenv run python manage.py runserver`

 ## To Initialize The Database
 1. Make sure you have the .env file made from the "To Run Backend" Section